Plutonomicon/cardano-transaction-lib/doc/faq.md

 ### Q: Why am I getting `Error: (AtKey "coinsPerUtxoByte" MissingValue)`?

 This is because the node hasn't fully synced.
 The protocol parameter name changed from `coinsPerUtxoWord` to `coinsPerUtxoByte` in Babbage.
 CTL only supports the latest era, but Ogmios returns different protocol parameters format depending on current era of a local node.

-### Q: Why do I get an error from `foreign.js` when running Plutip tests locally?

-The most likely reason for this is that spawning the external processes from `Contract.Test.Plutip` fails.
-Make sure that all of the required services are on your `$PATH` (see more [here](./runtime.md); you can also set `shell.withRuntime = true;` to ensure that these are always added to your shell environment when running `nix develop`).

 ### Q: How can I write my own Nix derivations using the project returned by `purescriptProject`?